 8. Gastrointestinal complaints

-Gastrointestinal problems like constipation and leaky gut can disrupt one of the body’s essential nighttime housekeeping services.
-Taking antacids and pills will mask the problem during the day while at night, our bodies have a hard time processing foods.
+- Gastrointestinal problems like constipation and leaky gut can disrupt one of the body’s essential nighttime housekeeping.
+Taking antacids and pills will mask the problem during the day while at night, our bodies will have a hard time processing those foods.
+Constipation, bloat, and similar symptoms results.

 9. Sleep apnea and obstructions